lollcat/clumping-netlogo/README.md

 # Plant-Dioecy-Hermaphrodites
-Simulating competition between diocious and hermaphroditic plants, in an environment with periodic burning
+Simulating competition between diocious and hermaphroditic plants, in an environment with periodic burning.
+Using Netlogo

 # Simulation Description
 **Setup**